 Jane had been feeling bad for a while.
 She was at her breaking point and knew she needed to make a change.
 Jane felt like she could barely keep up with the demands of being a mom, full-time employee, and wife all on her own.

-She would try to get some time in for herself but it never seemed like enough.
-Lately, she’s noticed having some strong cravings for sugar, feels tired all the time, and has gained back 10 pounds of the baby weight she lost.
+She would try to get some time in for herself, but it never seemed like enough.
+Lately, she’s noticed having some intense cravings for sugar, feels tired all the time, and has gained back 10 pounds of the baby weight she lost.
 She decides to learn how to get healthy by making more time for some new healthy habits.

-On her break at work, she starts walking outside in the sun instead of sitting down on the bench like usual.
-At lunchtime, she drinks 12 oz of water before eating anything else or going back to work.
+On her break at work, she starts walking outside in the sun instead of sitting on the bench like usual.
+She drinks 12 oz of water at lunchtime before eating anything else or returning to work.
 She also started circadian rhythm fasting.